vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/home.md

 - Type: `boolean`
 - Default: `true`

 Whether to display the icon and description of the home page.
-For the icons and description settings of the homepage, please see the default homepage.

 ### bgImage